Alexa Bliss: NXT (2013–2016)

-After a hiatus due to a legitimate injury, Bliss returned on March 11, 2015, episode of NXT, where she defeated Carmella.
-The following week on NXT, she defeated NXT Women's Champion Sasha Banks by countout in a non-title match, which led to Bliss being granted a title match against Banks on March 25 episode of NXT, which she lost.
-Bliss had an altercation with Carmella backstage on April 29 episode of NXT.
+After a hiatus due to a legit injury, Bliss returned on the March 11, 2015, episode of NXT, where she defeated Carmella.
+The following week on NXT, she defeated NXT Women's Champion Sasha Banks by countout in a non-title match, which led to Bliss being granted a title match against Banks on the March 25 episode of NXT, which she lost.
+Bliss had an altercation with Carmella backstage on the April 29 episode of NXT.
 After being slapped, Bliss was consoled by NXT Tag Team Champions Buddy Murphy and Wesley Blake who were standing in the background.
 On May 13 episode of NXT, Bliss landed a Sparkle Splash and defeated Carmella after Blake and Murphy set up a distraction.
 On May 20 at NXT TakeOver: Unstoppable, Bliss helped Blake and Murphy retain the NXT Tag Team Championship against Colin Cassady and Enzo Amore, forming an alliance with them and turning into a villainess character for the first time in her WWE career.
-On May 27 airing of NXT, in a non-title tag team match against Elias Samson and Mike Rallis, Blake and Murphy were accompanied to the ring by Bliss, who has now changed the blue in her hair to red, as well as changed her ring attire to a red two-piece with matching name and markings to the Blake and Murphy ring gear.
+On the May 27 airing of NXT, in a non-title tag team match against Elias Samson and Mike Rallis, Blake and Murphy were accompanied to the ring by Bliss, who had now changed the blue in her hair to red, as well as changed her ring attire to a red two-piece with matching name and markings to the Blake and Murphy ring gear.
 For this match Blake and Murphy won, and as an act of humiliation Bliss hit a Sparkle Splash to the incapacitated Elias.
-With the effects of Takeover: Unstoppable still fresh, Bliss had a singles match with Carmella on June 3 episode of NXT.
-Starting with this match, "Opposite Ends Of The World" would be the theme track that was also used for Bliss to make her entrances, and she was accompanied by Blake and Murphy, who remained at the ring side for the duration of this match.
+With the effects of Takeover: Unstoppable still fresh, Bliss had a singles match with Carmella on the June 3 episode of NXT.
+Starting with this match, "Opposite Ends Of The World" would be the theme track that was also used for Bliss to make her entrances, and she was accompanied by Blake and Murphy, who remained ringside for the duration of this match.
 Bliss won this encounter by securing a Roll-up and grabbing the second rope for additional leverage.
-On July 29 episode of NXT, Bliss helped Blake and Murphy retain the NXT Tag Team Championship against The Vaudevillains (Aiden English and Simon Gotch) and slapped both English and Gotch after the match.
+On the July 29 episode of NXT, Bliss helped Blake and Murphy retain the NXT Tag Team Championship against The Vaudevillains (Aiden English and Simon Gotch) and slapped both English and Gotch after the match.
 The Vaudevillians were granted a rematch for the NXT Tag Team Championship against Blake and Murphy at NXT TakeOver: Brooklyn on August 22, which they won after Blue Pants stopped Bliss from providing a distraction during the match.
 For this Takeover appearance, Bliss incorporated her signature skeleton gloves for the very first time on air.
-The interruptions at Brooklyn led to a match between the two, where Bliss would go on to defeat Blue Pants in a singles match on September 2 episode of NXT.
+The interruptions at Brooklyn led to a match between the two, where Bliss would go on to defeat Blue Pants in a singles match on the September 2 episode of NXT.
 For this match she added her signature hand gesture to her entrance that she went on to use extensively for the next five years.